Powerlearnproject/se-day1-assignment-Davie-07/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software Engineering is the process of developing, testing and maintaining a software
+-Software Engineering is the process of developing, testing and maintaining a software

 Identify and describe at least three key milestones in the evolution of software engineering. mastering complexity - enables efficient reuse of object-oriented software and thus improves building software productivity.